 If you want to learn more about NFC chip timing, take a look at this great explanatory article by Beyond Marathon RD Richard Weremiuk.

-If you run a small race or one, such as an ultramarathon, where multiple close finishes are unlikely, you can opt for fully manual timing.
-Both procedures used by timing apps and barcode systems can be adapted for manual timing.
+If you run a small race or one, such as an ultramarathon, where multiple close finishes are unlikely, you can opt for fully manual race timing.
+Both procedures used by race timing apps and barcode systems can be adapted for manual race timing.

-At a minimum, a single official can record finish times and bib numbers manually at the finish line (the procedure timing apps help automate), although a backup will again be prudent.
-For larger races, the barcode procedure can be followed with bib numbers instead of barcodes, i.e. official 1 records successive finish times, official 2 records bib numbers or hands out position tokens, in which case official 3 takes down pairs of positions and bib numbers.
+A bare bones manual race timing system would require a single official recording finish times and bib numbers manually at the finish line (the procedure race timing apps help automate), although a backup will again be prudent.
+For larger races, the barcode procedure can be followed with bib numbers instead of barcodes, i.e. official 1 records successive finish times, official 2 records bib numbers or hands out position tokens, in which case official 3 matches position/bib number pairs.

 Have you used any of these timing alternatives in a race?
 We’d love to hear your thoughts in the comments section below.